Five College Music

 At the Five Colleges—Smith, Amherst, Hampshire and Mount Holyoke colleges and the University of Massachusetts Amherst—each music department has its own identity, its own range of offerings and a particular emphasis that sets it apart.

-Five College Early Music Program
+Five College Collegium & Early Music Program

-The Five College Early Music Program seeks to provide educational and musical experience for those interested in the instrumental and vocal music of the Middle Ages, the Renaissance and the baroque period.
-An extensive collection of medieval, Renaissance and baroque instruments is available to students for study and performance, and there are large holdings in the music libraries of the Five Colleges.
+The Five College Early Music Program seeks to provide educational and musical experience for those interested in the instrumental and vocal music of the Middle Ages, the Renaissance, and the baroque period.
+An extensive collection of medieval, Renaissance, and baroque instruments is available to students for study and performance, and there are large holdings in the music libraries of the Five Colleges.
 Students may participate in the Five College Collegium (open by audition), may join ensembles organized on the various campuses, and may take, for a fee, individual and noncredit group instruction.

-Five College Certificate in Ethnomusicology
+Five College Ethnomusicology Certificate Program

 The Certificate Program in Ethnomusicology will provide a coherent framework for navigating course offerings and engaging with ethnomusicologists throughout the Five Colleges.